IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 - spy on his office
 - go investigate land use
-- Gandras Dol might take the PCs help to stop vandalism Vulture Sidequest?
+- Gandras Dol might take the PCs help to stop vandalism
+- leads: saw kingfisher at the riot, shady accounting from eledeia, it wasn't giltstern's automata at the riot
+	- gandras got control of the giltstern automata at one point Vulture Sidequest?
 - Raven has dirt on him, if they can get her support
 - Vulture would like to weaken Kingfisher - too chummy with the Kevarans
 - coriolis?
-Unmasking Gyrfalcon
+- treasure hunt leads: ring is missing (someone can lie), gyrfalcon was investigating guardians Unmasking Gyrfalcon
 - Expose identity and home address
+- magic missile / sniper wound within Orin's mouth
+- leads: reservoirs (from house),
-- magic missile / sniper wound within Orin's mouth Ramping tension at the docks / something related to V's directive?
+Ramping tension at the docks / something related to V's directive?
 - Monsters attack - growers refuse to defend
 - Fray tide that Guardians don't defend against